Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 How do I confirm there are no liens in Bali right now?

-The standard way to confirm there are no liens or encumbrances on a Bali property is to run a formal check at the local BPN land office, where active mortgages, "Hak Tanggungan" (mortgage charges), and other registered burdens against the certificate are officially recorded.
+The standard way to confirm there are no liens on a Bali property is to have the PPAT run a certificate check through BPN and review any registered encumbrances before signing.

 How do I check zoning and permitted use in Bali right now?